-Maine Girl Posts Note In Girls Bathroom Warning Of A Rapist At School, Gets Suspended For Bullying
+Maine Girl Posts Note In Girls’ Bathroom Warning Of A Rapist At School, Gets Suspended For Bullying

 “There’s a rapist in the school and you know who it is.”

-Another girl saw the notes and was concerned, and she brought them to school officials.
+Another girl saw the notes and was concerned, so she brought them to school officials.
 Using security camera footage, school officials identified Mansmann as the writer of the notes.
 Mansmann has never denied writing them.

 The Reaction